 In order for the Revenue Commissioners to issue the consent for voluntary strike-off, the company must present the below mentioned details (please note that applications that do not contain all the required data will be returned to the applicant):

-• the company’s trading name and the company’s number issued by the CRO;
+- • the company’s trading name and the company’s number issued by the CRO;

-• the company’s tax registration number and the cessation date of the company;
+- • the company’s tax registration number and the cessation date of the company;

-• a proof that the applicant company does not have any liabilities;
+- • a proof that the applicant company does not have any liabilities;

-• in the case of companies that never traded, the company’s representatives should provide information on the fact that the Irish business never received income that should be taxed;
+- • in the case of companies that never traded, the company’s representatives should provide information on the fact that the Irish business never received income that should be taxed;

-• contact information – the company’s official address, a telephone number and the e-mail address.
+- • contact information – the company’s official address, a telephone number and the e-mail address.